Answers to Common Seller Questions

 - Bank statements

 - Sales history

 Unlike real estate, businesses often sell without 100 percent cash at closing.
-Therefore, your due diligence on the buyer can be just as important.
-The due diligence period is also usually a time to secure third-party financing and approvals, and formulate strategies to transfer operations.
+Therefore, seller due diligence on the buyer can be just as important.
+The due diligence period is also usually the time to secure third-party financing and approvals and formulate strategies to transfer operations.